Paulina-21/StudyRoomBookingZealand/README.md

 - Booking a variety of rooms at multiple campuses
 - Cancelling bookings in case the students changed their minds
 - Administrative system for teachers to manage the data on the system
+- Notifications system to warn users of important changes to their bookings or groups

 Technologies used:
 - Razor Pages